zubxxr/multi-vehicle-avp/README.md

 #### Setup

 1. **Initial Setup**:
-   - Connect a keyboard and mouse to each system.
+   - Connect a keyboard and mouse to each host.
    - Install and configure **[AnyDesk](https://anydesk.com/en)** on all hosts.
      - Be sure to **set a password** in AnyDesk so you can connect automatically without needing to manually accept each time.
    - Install **[Barrier](https://github.com/debauchee/barrier)** on each host.